Why Every HR Team Needs AI-Powered Onboarding in 2026

 - Constructive Feedback: Providing honest yet supportive feedback enables mentees to grow.

-4. Continuous Support and Resources
+4. Provide Continuous Support and Resources

 Mentorship programs should not operate in isolation.
 Providing ongoing support and resources ensures mentors and mentees remain engaged and derive maximum value.